0xshipthecode/fmda_julia/README.md

     git checkout ded337b9
     make

 The make step will take some time as many dependencies are pulled in and compiled.
 After the compilation, the ''julia'' executable file should be available in the current directory.
+Make sure the julia executable is available on the ''PATH''.

 **fmda_scraper**